 The Administrator has established Equity Zones within the City.
 These Equity Zones were based upon the Equitable Target Areas (ETAs) and The Atlanta City Design.
 ETAs have been established by the Atlanta Regional Commission and constitute geographic areas determined to possess higher concentrations of communities potentially subject to equity and environmental justice issues.
+The Equity Zones (Figure 1) are defined by the overlap of the most vulnerable ETAs, Urban Neighborhood characteristics as defined by The Atlanta City Design and access to MARTA rail stations.

-The most vulnerable of these ETAs that are also comprised primarily of Urban Neighborhoods as described in The Atlanta City Design define the Equity Zones (Figure 1).
-This area was subdivided into the four Equity Zones identified in Figure 1 below.
-Operators will be provided with geographic shape files of the Equity Zones upon receiving Dockless Permit approval.
+Updated Equity Zone boundaries will be in effect as of August 1st, 2019 at 1:00AM.
+Operators will be provided with geographic shape files of the current Equity Zones upon receiving Dockless Permit approval.